nowaalex/af-utils/packages/website/reference/virtual-core.virtualscrollerruntimeparams.estimateditemsize.md

 ## Remarks

-Actual size is always reported by internal `ResizeObserver`<!-- -->.
+Actual size is always reported by internal `ResizeObserver` when [VirtualScroller.el()](./virtual-core.virtualscroller.el.md) is called.
 Bad item size assumptions can turn into shaky scrolling experience.
 Accuracy here is rewarded.